gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-11/variables-and-constants.md

 <br>

-**The general syntax creating a variable:**
+**The general syntax for creating a variable:**
 >var variableName = value;

 <br>

-> 💡 for now the same thing we apply for defining the variable with `var` is also will be applied to `let`, and we will see the difference between `var` and `let` in later sessions.
+> 💡 For now the same thing we apply for defining the variable with `var` is also will be applied to `let`, and we will see the difference between `var` and `let` in later sessions.

 <br>